phothinmg/mmtreeast-html-attributes/readme.md

 ### `htmlAttributeInfo`

-Return a object of some information for a HTML attritube.
+Return a object of some information for a HTML attribute.

 #### elements